Efficiently Training Time-to-First-Spike Spiking Neural Networks from Scratch: Experiments

 \subsubsection{ETTFS-init on Backward Propagation}

-The default Kaiming initialization method causes a small variance of post-synaptic currents, $\mathbb{D}(X^{l}) = \frac{1}{3T}$, which does not decouple from $T$.
-Our ETTFS-init method rectifies the variance to $\mathbb{D}(X^{l}) = 1$.
-Figure \ref{fig:p_kaiming_dim} and \ref{fig:p_ttfs_dim} compare the distribution of $X^{l}$ using two initialization methods on Fashion-MNIST.
-We further analyze backward propagation gradients through weight gradients $\frac{\partial \mathcal{L}}{\partial W^{l}}$ in a five-layer TTFS SNN (Figure \ref{fig:cmp_init_gradients}).
-With Kaiming initialization, gradients scale from $10^{-7}$ to $10^{-10}$ across layers, correlating with diminishing post-synaptic currents in Figure \ref{fig:p_kaiming_dim}.
-In contrast, ETTFS-init maintains stable gradient scales, mitigating vanishing gradients.
+We analyze backward propagation gradients through weight gradients $\frac{\partial \mathcal{L}}{\partial W^{l}}$ in SCNN$^5$ (Figure \ref{fig:cmp_init_gradients}).
+With Kaiming initialization, gradients scale from $10^{-7}$ to $10^{-10}$ across layers, leading to the diminishing post-synaptic currents in Figure \ref{fig:p_kaiming_dim}.
+In contrast, ETTFS-init maintains stable gradient scales, thereby mitigating the vanishing gradient problem.